VladAdochitei/flask-personal-workouts-app/README.md

 These routes assume a RESTful API structure where `/api/users` handles user-related operations and `/api/users/{user_id}/workouts` manages workout-related endpoints for specific users.
 Adjustments or additional routes might be necessary based on your application's specific requirements and functionalities.

+Note:
+Use CamelCase.
+Add filter keyword to filter users on GET request.